1997 State of Origin series

 The 1997 State of Origin series was the 16th year that the annual best-of-three series of interstate rugby league football matches between the Queensland and New South Wales representative teams was contested entirely under 'state of origin' selection rules.
-Like the 1995 State of Origin series, players from clubs aligned with Super League were not eligible for selection.
-Gone were established players Laurie Daley, Allan Langer, Ricky Stuart, Wendell Sailor, Glenn Lazarus, Bradley Clyde, Gorden Tallis and Kevin Walters - all representing their respective states in the newly invented Super League Tri-series.
+The 1995 State of Origin series, players from clubs aligned with Super League were not eligible for selection.
+Gone were players Laurie Daley, Allan Langer, Ricky Stuart, Wendell Sailor, Glenn Lazarus, Bradley Clyde, Gorden Tallis and Kevin Walters - all representing their respective states in the newly invented Super League Tri-series.

-For the Australian Rugby League loyalists, younger talent in Andrew Johns, Matt Sing, Ben Ikin, Adrian Lam, Trent Barrett, Steve Menzies and Robbie O'Davis all came of age in 1997.
-Fought out against the backdrop of public disillusion and a game bitterly divided due to the Super League war, 1997's was a dour series.
-The spirit was there, and some new faces, but the intensity wasn't quite the same.
-The New South Wales camp was brightened with the arrival of one of Australian rugby league's traditional and colourful characters in Tommy Raudonikis as coach who guided New South Wales to their fifth series win in six years on the back of the strong legacy left by Raudonikis' predecessor coach Phil Gould.
+For the Australian Rugby League loyalists, young players in Andrew Johns, Matt Sing, Ben Ikin, Adrian Lam, Trent Barrett, Steve Menzies, and Robbie O'Davis all came of age in 1997.

+They fought out against the backdrop of public disillusion, and a game bitterly divided due to the Super League war, making 1997's a dour series.

+New South Wales brought in Tommy Raudonikis as coach who guided them to their fifth series win in six years on the back of the strong legacy left by Raudonikis' predecessor coach Phil Gould.